 Green MP Caroline Lucas has also been a long-time supporter of the bill and co-sponsored the draft legislation on its second attempt to make it through the House of Commons before Covid-19 prevented its progress.

 Barrow MP Simon Fell is championing the bill in the House of Commons for its third bid.
 He introduced the draft legislation as a presentation bill on June 21.
-MPs are currently awaiting their first chance to debate the legislation at the bill’s second reading.
+MPs are currently awaiting their first chance to debate the legislation at the bill’s second reading, which is currently scheduled to go ahead in March 2022.

 Fell said: “Our bill helps to bolster the work already underway by Government including the levelling-up agenda, Build Back Better as well as the net zero carbon by 2050 strategy.
 This is clearly a great solution to some of their most ambitious policy agendas.”